 How much does a Production Planner make?

-A Production Planner plays a key role in ensuring that a company's manufacturing processes run smoothly.
-This job involves coordinating the production schedule, managing resources, and ensuring that products meet quality standards.
-The average yearly salary for a Production Planner is around $67,926.
-This figure can vary based on experience, location, and the specific industry.
+A Production Planner plays a key role in ensuring that the production process runs smoothly.
+This job involves coordinating the production schedule, managing resources, and ensuring that the production meets the company's goals.
+The average yearly salary for a Production Planner is around $68,369.
+This salary can vary based on experience, skills, and location.

 What are the highest paying cities for a Production Planner?